Calon Y Gymuned has officially ended as of March 2026, but you can still receive support through a number of Adenydd's Other Projects

-Based in the heart of Craigfelen, this unique project is aimed at improving the lives of local children by supporting the needs of their families, carers and the professionals that surround them.
+Based in the heart of Craigfelen, this unique project aimed to improve the lives of local children by supporting the needs of their families, carers and the professionals that surround them.

-Our family-focussed support group takes place every Thursday at The Cwtch community centre in Craigfelen.
-Come along for some coffee and a chat with us!
+Our family-focussed support group took place every Thursday at The Cwtch community centre in Craigfelen.
+Parents and carers were invited to come along for some coffee and a chat with us.

-We provide a space for parents and carers to discuss their needs while their children play.
-Our trained staff are here to provide a safe environment and trauma-informed sensory support for your children and give you the right tools for your own needs.
+We provided a space for parents and carers to discuss their needs while their children played.
+Our trained staff provided a safe environment and trauma-informed sensory support for children and gave parents and carers the right tools for their own needs.

-Book a 50-minute discussion with our Community Psychologist, Rebecca and Adenydd CEO Gela at The Cwtch Craigfelen community space - both of whom have experience and expertise in managing challenging behaviour.
+Parents and carers were invited to have a one-on-one chat with Community Psychologist, Rebecca or Adenydd CEO Gela at The Cwtch Craigfelen community space - both of whom have experience and expertise in managing challenging behaviour.

-You can also book a home visit from Gela, using our online form, where she will spend time with both you and your child during the discussion.
+They were also able to ask for a home visit from Gela, where she would spend time with both carer and child during the discussion.

 MEMBERS